-2021 has been a moonshot year for cannabis so far, driven by new markets coming online, existing markets continuing to exceed growth expectations, and higher than ever consumption rates.
+2021 has been a moonshot year for cannabis, driven by new markets coming online, existing markets continuing to exceed growth expectations, and higher than ever consumption rates.
 Via BDSA Market Forecasts, we have seen ~41% YoY market growth and are heading toward a global TAM of $61b by 2026.
-Another key growth indicator is the influx of M&A transactions, both in number of deals and average deal size.
+Another critical growth indicator is the influx of M&A transactions, both in number of deals and average deal size.
 Between January-September 2021 we’ve seen ~240 transactions (compared to ~60 in the same period last year).1

-We’d LOVE to cover every deal, but that would be a really long post.
+We’d LOVE to cover every deal with our cannabis market insights data, but that would be a really long post.
 INSTEAD, we are going to take a moment to review (and gawk at) some of the biggest, most unique deals that took place in Q3 2021, and why we think they are notable.
 So, strap in for this quarter’s M&A highlight reel:

 Harborside Closes Acquisition of Sublime (July 5, 2021): In early July, Harborside acquired 100% of issued and outstanding shares of Sublime for $43.8m (~1.8x to estimated 2021 revenue).
 Harborside is a long-standing, respected retailer in CA, whereas Sublime is a leading manufacturer in CA, best known for their Fuzzies branded pre rolled (and other Inhalable) products.